 For more information on ethics quality initiatives, please contact Dr. Linda Hummel.

 Back to top

-Our bioethics education programming is comprised of an internship program, a fellowship, a clinical rotation for residents, graduate medical education, continuing education, international collaboration and scholarship, and public outreach.
+Our bioethics education component is comprised of an internship program, a fellowship, a clinical rotation for residents, graduate medical education, continuing education, international collaboration and scholarship, and public outreach.

 Back to top

 In 2006, our visiting scholar, Dr. Larry Schneiderman from UC San Diego proposed a study of “proactive ethics intervention.”
 Proactive ethics intervention is a service provided by the hospital, with the patient’s consent, in which a clinical ethicist evaluates a patient’s case after some ‘trigger’ indicates that there may be some manifest or latent ethical issues involved.
 This study concluded in February 2010 and the results are now available in the Journal of Critical Care Medicine: April 2014 - Volume 42 - Issue 4 - p 824-830.

 - Seeking to Reduce Nonbeneficial Treatment in the ICU: An Exploratory Trial of Proactive Ethics Intervention

 Moral Values in Medicine